-What in the world is Diastasis Recti??
-What symptoms are there and is it life-threatening??
+What in the world was Diastasis Recti??
+What are the symptoms for Diastasis Recti and is it life-threatening??

 I’ve never heard of it, but the doctor said I could have done certain things to reduce my risk of getting Diastasis Recti when I was pregnant (?!?!).
 Why didn’t anyone tell me about this!? :(

 Now that things are cast in stone, a full recovery was pretty slim – unless I was thinking of aesthetic procedures.
 That can help tighten those loose stomach walls and muscles.
-A Diastasis Recti surgery is similar to a tummy tuck (abdominoplasty), and that means seeing the plastic surgeon!
+A Diastasis Recti surgery is similar to a tummy tuck (abdominoplasty), and that meant seeing the plastic surgeon!

 Interestingly Thankfully, the ultrasound done to investigate the sharp pains turned out fine.
 But that also means there were no concrete answers to the pain.
 I’m not sure if that’s a good thing or not… Oh well, guess I’ll just observe and see how things go.

 What causes Diastasis Recti?
 How can Diastasis Recti be prevented?

 Can DR really be prevented?
 Perhaps not totally since no one can completely control what happens to our body during pregnancy!

 According to BabyCenter, women who are trying to conceive can begin with core strengthening exercises in a bid to avoid Diastasis Recti.
 For pregnant mums in the first trimester, you can continue some of these exercises, as recommended and approved by your gynaecologist.

 Prof. Wong Wai Keong explained to me that Diastasis Recti happens when our stomach tissues are stretched.
 It’s further aggravated by carrying heavy things.

 Naturally, pregnant mums are susceptible to Diastasis Recti since our wombs and organs expand/shift/get squashed to accommodate a growing baby.